T. J. Sorrentine: Playing career

-In 2004–05, Sorrentine helped Vermont to its most historic season in school history, as he along with Coppenrath and three other seniors helped Vermont post a school-record 25 wins, winning the America East regular season and conference titles for its third-straight NCAA appearance, just the third team in America East history to win three or more consecutive conference tournament titles.
+In 2004–05, Sorrentine helped Vermont to its most historic season in school history.
+Along with Coppenrath and three other seniors, he helped Vermont post a school-record 25 wins, winning the America East regular season and conference titles for its third-straight NCAA appearance.
+Vermont became just the third team in America East history to win three or more consecutive conference tournament titles.

 As a 13-seed, the Catamounts drew Big East Champion Syracuse in the 2005 NCAA tournament in the Worcester region.
 Sorrentine scored 17 points, including five three-point field goals, one which will remain entrenched in NCAA Tournament lore, as Sorrentine nailed a deep three-pointer with 1:10 left in overtime to put Vermont ahead 59–55 in a 60–57 win.
 During the game, television commentator Gus Johnson commented that "Sorrentine hit that one from the parking lot."
 The win over the Orange was the first postseason win in school history and UVM's first-ever over a ranked foe (Syracuse was ranked No. 11).
 Vermont eventually fell to Michigan State in the second round.

 After graduation, Sorrentine earned NBA Summer League spots with the Miami Heat and the Milwaukee Bucks, before signing with Banca Nuova Trapani in Italy.
 In that same season, Sorrentine returned stateside to suit up for the Florida Flame of the NBA Development League for the remainder of the 2005–06 season.
 In 2006–07, Sorrentine returned to Europe, this time to Portugal, spending the season with F.C.
 Porto.
 In his final season of professional basketball, Sorrentine spent a season in Slovenia with BC Krka, before his career was halted due to injury.

 On October 26, 2019, Sorrentine's number 11 jersey was retired by the University of Vermont, on the same night former teammate Taylor Coppenrath’s number 22 was also retired.

 Coaching career

 In 2008, Sorrentine accepted a spot on Brown's staff, reuniting with Jesse Agel, his former assistant coach at Vermont.
 In 2011, Sorrentine was promoted to associate head coach, and a year later was named the interim head coach of the Bears after Agel was fired and a search for a new coach was conducted.
-He remains on staff for the Bears under head coach Mike Martin.
+He remained on staff for the Bears under head coach Mike Martin.

+On July 10, 2024, Sorrentine became an assistant coach for the Washington Wizards.